frederic-perez/AmE-dictionary/data/idioms.md

 __skip a beat__ :two::hammer: _His heart skipped a beat._
 __skip off__ To leave or depart hastily so as to avoid something or escape with something.
 __skip town__
-__skullduggery__ An act or instance of deceitful, duplicitous, or dishonorably trickery.
+__skulduggery__ :pencil2::smiling_imp: (skulduggery) An act or instance of deceitful, duplicitous, or dishonorably trickery.
 __sky-high__
 __skyhook__
 __slack off on (something)__ __2__ To be or become lazy or unproductive in relation to some task or activity.